alexandrelombard/akka-sre/akka-sarl/README.md

 multiple parents.

 Communication through network?
 While EventStream and EventBus allow peer-to-many communication betwwen actors, they are local.
 Events are not automatically transferred to EventBuses on other systems.
+It may be possible with **DistributedPubSub**.